labhai-dev/Cyclic-2.5D-Perceptual-Loss/README.md

             ├── MRI/
             ├── PET/
 ```
-Any T1w MRI and tau-PET NIFTI file pairs will work as long as they follow similar file naming as below (the setting in our experiment; the numbers of file pairs in train/validation/test datasets do not need to be same as below), and tau-PET files are registered to the corresponding T1w MRI files.
-Although same preprocessing as our proposed method is not mandatory, normalisation/standardisation and skull-stripping are highly recommended.
+Any T1w MRI and tau PET NIFTI file pairs will work as long as they follow similar file naming as below (the setting in our experiment; the numbers of file pairs in train/validation/test datasets do not need to be same as below), and tau PET files are registered to the corresponding T1w MRI files.
+Although same preprocessing as our proposed method is not mandatory, normalization/standardization and skull-stripping are highly recommended.

 ```bash
 Code/